davatorium/rofi/doc/rofi.1.markdown

 Start in case sensitive mode.
 This option can be changed at run-time using the `-kb-toggle-case-sensitivity` key binding.

-`-cycle`

-Cycle through the result list.
-Default is 'true'.

 `-filter` *filter*

 Filter the list by setting text in input bar to *filter*